tt386/assisted-percolation/README.md

 Manuscript published in XXX in 2023 by Thomas Tunstall, Tim Rogers, and Wolfram Möbius.
 The corresponding preprint can be found on arXiv XXX.

+We have included all data files and results pertinent to the manuscript (except those larger than 100MB), hence why this repository is so large.
 ## Brief description of the generalized Eden Model

 A full description can be found in the paper and supplementary information.